winglang/docsite/blog/2023-05-06-why-language-in-age-of-ai.md

 As you can see, either a human or an AI coder that writes Wing code is working at a high level of abstraction, letting the Wing compiler take care of the underlying cloud mechanics, such as IAM policies and networking (don't worry, it is [customizable](https://docs.winglang.io/blog/2023/02/17/plugins) and extensible, so you don't lose control when needed).

 Unlike human and AI coders, the compiler cannot make mistakes.
-It is also faster, deterministic and doesn't lose context after a while.
+It is also faster, deterministic, and doesn't lose context after a while.
 So the more work we delegate to it over either human or even AI the better.

 By the way, the code can be compiled to any cloud provider, and its output is Terraform and JavaScript, which can be deployed with existing tools.